OpenEvalProject/evals/manuscripts/elife-54983/v2/manuscript.md

 ## Abstract

 Proximity biotinylation based on Escherichia coli BirA enzymes such as BioID (BirA*) and TurboID is a key technology for identifying proteins that interact with a target protein in a cell or organism.
 However, there have been some improvements in the enzymes that are used for that purpose.
 Here, we demonstrate a novel BirA enzyme, AirID (ancestral BirA for proximity-dependent biotin identification), which was designed de novo using an ancestral enzyme reconstruction algorithm and metagenome data.
 AirID-fusion proteins such as AirID-p53 or AirID-IκBα indicated biotinylation of MDM2 or RelA, respectively, in vitro and in cells, respectively.
 AirID-CRBN showed the pomalidomide-dependent biotinylation of IKZF1 and SALL4 in vitro.
-AirID-CRBN biotinylated the endogenous CUL4 and RBX1 in the CRL4 CRBN complex based on the streptavidin pull-down assay.
+AirID-CRBN biotinylated the endogenous CUL4 and RBX1 in the CRL4CRBN complex based on the streptavidin pull-down assay.
 LC-MS/MS analysis of cells that were stably expressing AirID-IκBα showed top-level biotinylation of RelA proteins.
 These results indicate that AirID is a novel enzyme for analyzing protein–protein interactions.

 ## Introduction